ndbao2002/MobileIE/README.md

 ### Citation

-If you find the code helpful in your research or work, please cite the following paper(s).
+If you find the code helpful in your research or work, please cite the following paper:

 ```
 @InProceedings{yan2025mobileie,